Heat treatment process

 - Coated pipes: When completing transmission pipeline repair projects that require cutouts and tie-ins, there is often a need to reapply coating to protect the pipe from corrosion.
-Many materials used in the industry will not cure properly if the steel is not warmed up to a certain temperature level in these cases.
-Air-cooled induction blankets can be used to heat up zones of the pipe, to create a wide area of heated steel so the epoxy coating can be applied with the pipe at the temperature necessary for proper curing.
+Many materials used in the industry will not cure properly if the steel is not warmed up to a certain temperature.
+Operators can use air-cooled induction blankets to heat up zones of the pipe, creating a wide area of heated steel so the epoxy coating can be applied with the pipe at the temperature necessary for proper curing.

 - Pipe segments: Some applications require welding pipe segments to valves.
-In these situations, induction heating can minimize the risk of damaging seals and valves, which is a common challenge that can occur with flame heating.
-Valve ends are typically much thicker steel compared to the pipe, which increases the risk of causing damage to the valve seals when using flame.
-Induction provides a much more localized heat that can be directed to a specific area of the part, which helps prevent damage.
+In these situations, induction heating can minimize the risk of damaging seals and valves, — a common issue with flame heating.
+Valve ends are typically much thicker steel compared to the pipe, which increases the risk of damaging the valve seals when using flame.
+Induction provides a much more localized heat that operators can direct to a specific area of the part, preventing damage.
 Because of these benefits, several major pipeline companies specify the use of induction heating for preheating in applications that involve a pipe segment or valve.